Anton Zeilinger: Quantum communication, quantum cryptography, quantum computation

 In 1998 (published in 2000), his group was the first to implement quantum cryptography with entangled photons.

-He then also applied quantum entanglement to optical quantum computation, where in 2005, he performed the first implementation of one-way quantum computation.
+He then applied quantum entanglement to optical quantum computation, where in 2005, he performed the first implementation of one-way quantum computation.
 This is a protocol based on quantum measurement as proposed by Knill, Laflamme and Milburn.

 The experiments of Zeilinger and his group on the distribution of entanglement over large distances began with both free-space and fiber-based quantum communication and teleportation between laboratories located on the different sides of the river Danube.
 This was then extended to larger distances across the city of Vienna and over 144 km between two Canary Islands, resulting in a successful demonstration that quantum communication with satellites is feasible.
 His dream is to put sources of entangled light onto a satellite in orbit.
 A first step was achieved during an experiment at the Italian Matera Laser Ranging Observatory.

 Further novel entangled states

 With his group, Anton Zeilinger made many contributions to the realization of novel entangled states.
-The source for polarization-entangled photon pairs developed with Paul Kwiat when he was a PostDoc in Zeilinger's group became a workhorse in many laboratories worldwide.
-The first demonstration of entanglement of orbital angular momentum of photons opened up a new burgeoning field of research in many laboratories.
+The source for polarization-entangled photon pairs developed with Paul Kwiat when he was a PostDoc in Zeilinger's group is used in many laboratories.
+The first demonstration of entanglement of orbital angular momentum of photons opened up a new field of research in many laboratories.

 Macroscopic quantum superposition

 Zeilinger is also interested to extend quantum mechanics into the macroscopic domain.
 In the early 1990s, he started experiments in the field of atom optics.
-He developed a number of ways to coherently manipulate atomic beams, many of which, like the coherent energy shift of an atomic De Broglie wave upon diffraction at a time-modulated light wave, have become cornerstones of today's ultracold atom experiments.
+He developed a number of ways to coherently manipulate atomic beams, many of which, like the coherent energy shift of an atomic De Broglie wave upon diffraction at a time-modulated light wave, have become part of today's ultracold atom experiments.
 In 1999, Zeilinger abandoned atom optics for experiments with very complex and massive macro-molecules – fullerenes.
 The successful demonstration of quantum interference for these C60 and C70 molecules in 1999 opened up a very active field of research.

-In 2005, Zeilinger with his group again started a new field, the quantum physics of mechanical cantilevers.
-The group was the first – in the year 2006 along with work from Heidmann in Paris and Kippenberg in Garching – to demonstrate experimentally the self-cooling of a micro-mirror by radiation pressure, that is, without feedback.
+In 2005, Zeilinger with his group investigated the quantum physics of mechanical cantilevers.
+In the year 2006 along with Heidmann in Paris and Kippenberg in Garching they demonstrated experimentally the self-cooling of a micro-mirror by radiation pressure, that is, without feedback.

 Using orbital angular momentum states, he was able to demonstrate entanglement of angular momentum up to 300 ħ.